Thank you for your interest in LLX GEO! We’ve aimed to answer your questions below.

 Harvard Innovation Labs does not take any equity in your venture and remains an “IP-free zone.”

-No, your venture must have at least one co-founder who is a Harvard alumni in order to be eligible.
+No, your venture must have at least one co-founder who is a Harvard alumnus in order to be eligible.

 Our reviewers come from a diverse range of backgrounds.
 If you have a sophisticated venture or are entering a new space, please take the time to fully explain the breadth and scope of your venture.
 It’s important to highlight how big the market opportunity is for your venture, the unit economics, and how you will generate revenue.
 Most importantly, we want to understand why you want to join the program and how you believe you will contribute to the LLX GEO community now and into the future.